forestdatapartnership/whisp-dashboards/README.md

 ---

-You will initially receive this error message:
+You will initially receive an error message looking similar to this:

 <img src="images/error-message.PNG" alt="Error Message" width="400"/>